cord3c/cord3c-project/README.md

   transactions by any device*, from a Corda server to browsers, mobiles and IoT devices.
 - Blurring the boundaries between Corda transactions/states and W3C VCs by modelling the former with the later.
   The benefits are two-fold: let W3C VCs gain Corda functionality and let W3C VC implementations consume transactions.
-- A *REST API* complementing the proprietary Corda RPC protocol to ease working with Corda across a wider range of clients.
+- A *REST API* following the open [JSON:API](https://jsonapi.org/) specification complementing the proprietary Corda RPC protocol to ease working with Corda across a wider range of clients.
 - A monitoring endpoint offering health checking and Prometheus-based metrics.

 This project is under early but active development.
 Feedback very welcomed.

 It is important to note that all extensions are complementary to the existing Corda features and can be used together or individually with any Corda server.
 The extensions do not break existing features.
+Further, we focus on implementing W3C standards rather than working with any single